Siemens-Healthineers/K2s/docs/op-manual/upgrading-k2s.md

 ```

 ### Configuration Override
+Before uninstalling the current cluster, a full Windows-host upgrade stages the protected effective install configuration linked from `setup.json`.

+- Without `-c`, the staged configuration is reused, including managed `kubeletOverrides`.
+- With `-c`, the supplied file is normalized and replaces the effective snapshot only after installation succeeds.
+- If installation fails, rollback uses the staged previous configuration rather than the newly requested file.
+- A legacy installation without an effective snapshot upgrades without managed kubelet overrides.

-If you omit `-c`, the previous cluster's effective settings (memory, CPU, storage paths) are reused.
-To change them during an upgrade, provide a config file as described in [Installing Using Config Files](installing-k2s.md#installing-using-config-files).
+The snapshot is internal, stored next to `setup.json`, and separate from `cfg\config.json`.
+To change settings during an upgrade, provide a config file as described in [Installing Using Config Files](installing-k2s.md#installing-using-config-files).

 !!! info "Memory Configuration Preservation"
     During upgrade, **all memory settings are automatically preserved**, including: